mricon/b4/docs/contributor/send.rst

   folder specified instead.
 This is usually a good last check before actually sending things out and lets you verify that all patches are looking good and all recipients are correctly set.

+``--preview-to`` **(v0.13+)**
+  Sometimes it is useful to send your series for a pre-review to a colleague, mentor, boss, etc. Using this option will send out the series to the addresses specified on the command line, but will not reroll your series, allowing you to send the actual submission at some later point.

 ``--reflect`` **(v0.11+)**
   Prepares everything for sending, but only emails yourself (the address